folktale-io/structscanner/README.md

 ```

 In this case, if an individual doesn’t have a sibling, the `LEFT JOIN` will produce NULLs.
 As this sort of usage is quite common, the fields of `Sibling` are set to their zero values rather than this being treated as an error condition.

+## Licensing

+This software is Copyright © 2022 Folktale Global Pty Ltd, and made available under an [MIT license](LICENSE).